English and math placement and requirements

 What should you do next?

-If you are majoring in Engineering or Physical Science, and you have placed into Math 126 or Math 126E, you should consider enrolling in Summer Freshman Start.
-Summer Freshman Start is a summer program where you can get an early jump on taking some of your coursework, especially your math courses.
-This is incredibly important as the Engineering and Physical Science majors are math intensive.
-If you are interested in participating in this program, please visit the Summer Session page for updates.
+If you are majoring in engineering or physical science, and you have placed into Math 126 or Math 126E, you should consider enrolling in summer classes.
+This is incredibly important as the engineering and physical science majors are math intensive.
+If you are interested in learning more about summer classes, please visit the Summer Session page for updates.
 Financial aid for the summer may be available to assist with tuition.

 Additional class placement information